 In all three simulations, precipitation-associated downdrafts formed near cloud base within the wake region of the downshear flank, consistent with the schematic depiction of Fig. 2.7.
-Time-height sections for the 7/26 case (Fig. 4.17) and other analyses from all three simulations indicate that downdraft initiation (defined here as the point when w ≤ -2 m s-1) near the 1 km level followed precipitation arrival by 2-3 min.
+Time-height sections for the 7/26 case (Fig. 4.17) and other analyses from all three simulations indicate that downdraft initiation (defined here as the point when w \leq -2 m s-1) near the 1 km level followed precipitation arrival by 2-3 min.
 Downdrafts then quickly expand both upward and downward after initiation.
 Because precipitation represents a key ingredient to downdraft formation, the mechanism of precipitation transport to low levels requires consideration.

 Precipitation transport is intimately connected with cloud microphysical processes and with flow structure as determined by environmental wind shear and associated flow around updrafts (see Fig. 2.7).
 Fig. 5.9 illustrates horizontal flow patterns and corresponding precipitation fields (precipitation loading can be equated with precipitation mixing ratio) at two levels (1.8 km and 4.1 km) at 2340 s for the 7/26 case.
 These patterns are similar to those at 1980 s when PR-type downdrafts emerged near 1 km.
 At 4.1 km, anticyclonic flow around the northern updraft border carried precipitation (primarily graupel) around the updraft edge into the downshear wake mixed region.
-Here, updrafts weakened from wake entrainment effects allowed precipitation within the lobe extending northeastward from the core originated from higher levels where graupel escaped the northeastwardtilted updraft.
-Thus, in this case, and in the 8/1 and 8/4 cases, strong flow around the updraft at midlevels transported precipitation within the updraft edge and that falling into clear air from higher levels into the downshear wake where fallout to lower levels occurred.
-Provided that the updraft remains active, such a process can also maintain existing downshear-located downdrafts, as was noted in the 6/12 and 8/1 Doppler observations presented in Section 4.
+Here, updrafts weakened from wake entrainment effects allowed precipitation descent to lower levels where downdrafts were produced.
+Precipitation within the lobe extending northeastward from the core originated from higher levels where graupel escaped the northeastward-tilted updraft.
+Thus, in this case, and in the 8/1 and 8/4 cases, talled updraft.
+These the case, and in the 8/1 and of cases.